Eastern Reef Heron: This dark morph Egret is on the Western most end of its range which gets as far as Australia & the Pacific

 Collared Kingfisher: This Kingfisher is as happy with beaches & mangroves as the freshwater in Gandhi Park

 Carrying along the road we entered several miles of good forest.
-Here we quickly found a mixed flock of Alexandine & Long-tailed Parakeets, Green Imperial and Andaman Green Pigeons, Asian Fairy-bluebirds & White-headed Starlings.
+Here we quickly found a mixed flock of Alexandrine & Long-tailed Parakeets, Green Imperial and Andaman Green Pigeons, Asian Fairy-bluebirds & White-headed Starlings.
 Clearly, there were some good fruiting trees in the vicinity.

 Andaman Green Pigeon: This has been recently split from the Pompadour Green Pigeon & is endemic to the Andaman & Nicobar Islands